gvwilson/sensibleadventures/bookster/booksters-apprentice.md

 half as big as she was.  *Why can't people leave ladders lying around like they do in stories?* she thought bitterly.

-The balcony door opened above him.
+The balcony door opened above her.
 The thief stepped out with Razi's bag in his arms.
 "Can you catch?" he asked.

 ---